In this paper, we will study the definition, Construction, Working principle, Advantages, Disadvantages, and Application of the Lancashire Boiler.

 The following application of Lancashire Boiler is:

-- The Lancashire boiler used in industries like sugar mill and tire industries.
+- The Lancashire boiler used in industries like sugar mills and tire industries.

 - The amount of steam generated from this boiler is used to drive steam turbines, which helps to generate electricity.